Ethics and confidentiality

 Boost will not accept any commission from awards organisers for encouraging people to enter their awards.
 We also do not own or part-own any awards programmes.

-Personal honours and Queen’s honours
+Personal honours and King’s honours

 We do not ever help individuals self-nominate for honours schemes like MBEs, CBEs, Peerages etc. These schemes do not welcome self-nomination, so from an ethical standpoint, we have chosen not to be involved in any way with such activity.
 The Cabinet Office specifically states that it ‘does not endorse the use of fee-charging drafting services’.
 We therefore respect this.